Wolfe Londoner: Biography

 He was born on 4 July 1842 to parents Herman Londoner and Rachel Hearst in New York City, New York.
+His family was Jewish.
+Londoner later converted to the Episcopalian faith but continued donating to Jewish causes.
 While his father was a wealthy merchant, he found himself to become restless and at the age of 13 years, he left home and travelled by steamship to San Francisco.
 While here he found employment in a local hotel (where he received $125 a month, including board) and also took on work at an auctioneers helping sell goods every evening (where he received $200 a month).
 He continued with this work until he had saved enough to open his own grocery business, he remained here for 4 years, until he decided to return to New York, where he went into business with his father.

 In 1856 his father moved the business to Dubuque, Iowa and opened a large store, putting Wolfe's older brother in charge.
 He took charge of another branch store a few miles away.
 During the Panic of 1857 the whole business folded, his father took the last remaining stock to St. Louis hoping to revive the business there and then send monetary funds back to DuBuque to assist his family in making the journey down the Mississippi River to St. Louis.
 After waiting a short time Wolfe received $20 from his father, while told to wait for further funds, he ignored this and bartered with a local steamboat captain who eventually acquiesced to allow him and the rest of the family passage for $15 total (promising to repay the rest once he had found work in St. Louis).